emreokcular/chicago-trains/README.md

-# chicago-trains
-Chicago Ridership - Daily L Station Entries
+# Chicago Ridership - Daily L Station Entries

+## About Me

+I am Emre Okcular, a data science intern at [Dictionary.com](https://www.dictionary.com/) Currently pursuing [Master of Science in Data Science](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) at University of San Francisco.

+## Project Goal

+The main project of this project is to understand what are the characteristics of the data and to reveal key findings.
+In addition, various regressor and time series models were built for forecasting the daily rides for the transportation department to improve service in the next few years.

+## Dataset

+Dataset is downloaded from https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f.

+## Summary

+...